braham2019/waterlevel/README.md

     unit_of_measurement: "%"
     scan_interval: 60
 ```
 - I also display the information on my Dakboard.
-As Dakboard can only gather external https resources, I am using a Traefik reverse proxy to allow access to the JSON server.
+As Dakboard can only gather external https resources, I am using a Traefik reverse proxy, protected by Cloudflare and a Cloudflare Tunnel to allow access to the JSON server (config out of scope).